Dr Richard Parkinson

 Sydney Neurosurgeon & Minimally Invasive Spine Surgeon

-Dr Richard Parkinson is the Clinical Director of iSpine.
-He is an Australian and Internationally (USA) Fellowship-trained neuro-interventional neurosurgeon and minimally invasive spine surgeon based in Sydney.
-He has been performing minimally invasive and complex spine surgery for 20+ years and has built his reputation on his conservative approach to spine surgery and his dedication to patient care and rehabilitation.
+He has been performing minimally invasive and complex spine surgery for 25+ years and has built his reputation on his conservative approach to spine surgery and his dedication to patient care and rehabilitation.

 Minimally Invasive Spinal Surgery (MISS) is a surgical approach used to treat various spinal conditions with less disruption to the surrounding tissues compared to traditional open surgery, which involves a large cut to gain access to the spine.